 BANDON — When Bandon disbanded its dance team a couple of years ago, the goal was to create a competitive cheer program.

-That goal comes to fruition Saturday, albeit a week later than expected, when Bandon competes in the state championships for the first time.
+That goal comes to fruition next week, when Bandon competes in the state championships for the first time.
 The event had been scheduled for Saturday in Portland, but has been pushed back a week to Feb.
-16 because of a winter storm.
+16 because of a projected winter storm this weekend.

 “We are definitely excited for state,” said Carley Deslauriers, one of the team captains.
 “It’s new, but it’s fun.”

 Getting to this point has been a lot of work.